 Every several years, technology improves the material characteristics in order to provide stronger, lighter products that are better tolerated by patients.
-We use the Ventrio™ ST patch for most inguinal hernias and the Ventralex™ patch for umbilical hernias.
+For open surgery (incision right over the hernia only) we use the Ventrio™ ST patch for inguinal hernias and the Ventralex™ patch for umbilical hernias.
+For laparoscopic surgery we use the 3D Max patch for inguinal hernias and the Ventralight ST patch for umbilical/incisional/ventral hernias.
 These are made of polypropylene, and are safe and effective.
-We have been using this particular type of hernia mesh since 2004 and have had great success with both types.
+We have been using these particular types of hernia mesh since 2004 and have had great success with all of them.

 Mesh in general, and hernia mesh in particular, has been the subject of lawsuits recently, which has caused some patients to be apprehensive about the idea of using surgical mesh.
 Mesh is very safe, and often the best option for many patients.
 There are some patients who would benefit from suture only repair of their hernia, but we recommend a mesh repair to the majority of patients we see.